Hofanti Chokma

 Program Details

-Hofanti Chokma (“to grow well”) collaborates with child-serving programs, communities and families to help children thrive through a number of activities including workshops, parenting groups and more.
+Hofanti Chokma (to grow well) collaborates with child-serving programs, communities and families to help children thrive through several activities including advisory groups, workshops, parent cafes and more.

-To register and receive a link to stream the workshop, email HofantiChokma@Chickasaw.net.
+To register and receive the streaming link, email: HofantiChokma@Chickasaw.net.